nerangafernando/nerangafernando.github.io/README.md

     1. An undergraduate math conference at Union College on April 5, 2025, and
     2. Academic Conference at College of the Holy Cross, April 23, 2025.

-<code style="color: red"> Fall 2024 Research Associates Program Funded by J.D.
+<code style="color: blue"> Fall 2024 Research Associates Program Funded by J.D.
 Power Center at College of the Holy Cross </code>

 #### Research Associates:Sean Baker, Zhaoqi (Zack) Wu , Zhiyan (Jack) Jiang